Different Types of Roller Skating & Skates Compared

 Do I have to wear rollerblades if I want to skate outdoors?

 If you are skating outdoors, then you need to pay attention to the wheels that you are using.
-Wheels are really the only difference between indoor and outdoor skates.
-This means that with an extra set of wheels, you can easily use the same pair of skates in both places (awesome, right!?!).
+Your roller skate wheels are really the only difference between indoor and outdoor roller skates.
+This means that with an extra set of outdoor roller skate wheels, you can easily use the same pair of skates in both places (awesome, right!?!).

 You want a softer wheel when you skate outdoors, regardless of whether you are using rollerblades, inline skates or quad roller skates.
 Most inline skates and rollerblades just automatically come with softer wheels because the manufacturers assume you are going to use them outdoors.